-Though present, grey squirrel (Sciurus carolinensis) is not considered a major issue within the woodlands covered by this Forest Plan in that they are mostly coniferous.
+Though present, grey squirrel (Sciurus carolinensis) is not considered a major issue, in terms of damage to trees, within the woodlands covered by this Forest Plan in that they are mostly coniferous.
 Squirrel control will occur where we have vulnerable broadleaved crops.
+A key factor in determining whether (grey) squirrel control is necessary or desirable is where there is deemed to be the greatest threat to the sustainable management of woodlands and the associated public benefits.